My Top 10 List of Music to Paint By

 I am not ranking these in order of favorites.
 Full disclosure: this list is going to hint at my age.
 I'm not afraid of guesses.

-Music choice in the studio definitely varies from artist to artist.
+Music choice in the studio varies from artist to artist.
 Many like classical or non-vocal sounds.
 Folk, blues, country, and modern jazz are also popular.
 From what I can gather, it is more about the tempo and the “feel” of the music that an artist seeks out than a genre.
-A lot of artists say they like listening to music in languages they don’t speak, as in perhaps Andrea Bocelli — so that the songs become more sound than words.
+Many artists say they like listening to music in languages they don’t speak, as in perhaps Andrea Bocelli — so that the songs become more sound than words.
 Like other things, it's all relative.

 Here's my list